poojadalai/opticshop-client/README.md

 ## Introduction

-Optic Shop is an e-commerce app for glasses😎.
+The Optic Shop is an e-commerce app for glasses😎.

 ## Technologies